Royal Sydney Golf Club: Championship Course

-The Championship Course has been accurately described as "an ‘old-fashioned’, traditional, heavily bunkered, tough test of golf, especially in any wind.
+The Championship Course was described as "an ‘old-fashioned’, traditional, heavily bunkered, tough test of golf, especially in any wind.
 There are no gimmicks, no tricks, chasms or watery caverns".
 Its undulating fairways and treacherous bunkers (of which there are more than 120) ensure that the Championship Course is a challenge, even for the most avid golfer.
+A major renovation to the Championship course, led by Gil Hanse, was completed in 2025.
+The new course has been renamed the Bay Course.

 Centenary Course

 Royal Sydney also offers a 9-hole course called the Centenary Course.
 It was completely rebuilt to celebrate the 100th anniversary of the Club in 1997.
 The course was designed to utilise every golf club in the bag for the competent golfer with dynamic terrain, featuring tight fairways and small contoured greens.
 Water comes into play on six of the nine holes, presenting a further challenge for golfers.

 Australian Open Championships

 Royal Sydney has hosted the Australian Open on 15 occasions.